carpentries-incubator/machine-learning-librarians-archivists/_episodes/05-applying-machine-learning.md

 > {: .solution}
 {: .challenge}

 You will probably notice that there are many skills that are likely to be important for the success of a project beyond direct data science or coding skills.
-We will look more closely at these data science skills later in this episode.

 ## Data
 As we saw in the previous episode data is of central importance for developing Machine Learning models.
 The process involved in preparing data for use in a machine learning project will depend on what you are trying to achieve, the kind of machine learning you want to use but there are some broad considerations that will apply in many situations.